jaemnkm/11-11/_posts/20181111/2018-11-01-on-being-humpty-dumpty.md

 <br><br>
 I don’t know what to do with this stark knowledge, this sudden awareness of a future doled out four beats to a measure.
 Can I count on chemo brain to make me forget?
 My whole life I have had trouble with anxiety, with looking back on past gaffes, and forward to certain doom—but pessimism is a luxury I can no longer afford.
 Somehow, I’m going to have to learn to live between the scans, and beyond them, to breathe in the intervals, and through to the other side.
 <br><br>
 Two weeks before the scan, it is summer.
 I am on the Big Island of Hawaii, celebrating my mother’s 80th birthday.
 My brother treats us to a day cruise, where we snorkel off rocky coves, amid neon fish made up like clowns and movie actresses.
 On the way back, we encounter a pod of dolphins.
-There are at least thirty or more, some of them babies, playing, jumping, swimming all around our boat.
+There are at least 30 or more, some of them babies, playing, jumping, swimming all around our boat.
 I have never seen dolphins up close, and I can’t believe how magnificent they are, how seemingly delighted to share our company.
 One of them, quite nearby, leaps up, its sleek, gray back streaming water in sunlight.
 It corkscrews around to face me, grinning, quite obviously pleased with itself, before plunging back into the depths.
 We humans laugh like children.
 It lasts only a few seconds, but it’s a gorgeous display of pure joy, and it feels to me like benediction.
 <br><br>
 <br><br>
 **V.**